 Look for software tools that come equipped with an audit log, which allow legal teams to automate the recording process and easily produce reports that can prove a reasonable, defensible process was utilized.

-(2) Software Integration / Mobile Collection: Mobile data is discoverable, we know that now.
-The real question becomes: how to efficiently search and collect this ESI in a defensible manner?
+(2) Software Integration / Mobile Collection: Mobile data is discoverable—we know that now.
+The real question becomes: How do we efficiently search and collect this ESI in a defensible manner?
 In-house legal departments must have access to software that enables them to easily collect and then analyze mobile data.
 Accomplishing this requires: (1) A collection tool that can defensibly collect mobile data and (2) Integrating that collection tool with your e-discovery software so the mobile data can be easily ingested, searched and analyzed.

-Text messages are here to stay.
+Text messages and other forms of digital data are here to stay.
 They aren't a fad like suspenders or skinny jeans.
 As the survey results show, young adults are sending close to 50 text messages per day, meaning that this new generation about to enter the workforce will have a lot more discoverable data to identify, search, collect and review.
-In-house legal departments need to take notice.
+And according to Business Insider, 158 million people use Snapchat every day—and open the app an average of 18 times each day.
+That represents a lot of potential data for in-house legal departments to sift through, and they need to take notice.
 At some point, every organization is going to have to address this mobile data conundrum.
 It's better to establish a process now rather than being faced with a pending e-discovery sanction later.

 To learn more about managing text messages and mobile devices in e-discovery, download this white paper: Most Debated E-Discovery Issues: Preserving New Data Types.